Can You Make Chili Less Salty?

 Tasting as you cook is one of the simplest and most effective ways to avoid over-salting.
 Instead of adding all the salt at once, season gradually and adjust based on taste.

-• Taste After Each Addition – After each round of seasoning, give your chili a taste to check for balance.
+• Taste After Each Addition – After each round of seasoning, give your child a taste to check for balance.
 Salt levels can change during simmering, so frequent sampling is essential.

-• Season in Layers – Salt lightly at the beginning and continue to add small amounts throughout the cooking process.
+• Season in Layers – Salt lightly at the beginning and add small amounts throughout the cooking process.
 This layering technique builds flavor without overwhelming the dish.

 Use Low-Sodium Ingredients to Prevent Salty Chili